Lilleshall Primary School

 We make regular assessments of children’s learning and we use this information to ensure that future planning reflects identified needs.

 Assessment in the EYFS takes the form of observation, and this involves the teacher and other adults as appropriate.
-These observations are recorded in the children’s ‘Learning Journey’ and ‘Maths’ books.
+These observations are recorded in the children’s ‘Learning Journey’ and on Tapestry - our online system.

 We also use letters and sounds record books to record progress in understanding and use of letters sounds, including digraphs and trigraphs.